 - demonstrate an emergent ability to critically assess representations made of other cultures including popular and ethnographic representations;

-- have an appreciation of the importance of difference and of seeing that difference in cultural relativist terms in the modern world system and a sense of respect for the multiply of cultures inside Australia and beyond;
+- appreciate the importance of difference to understand that difference in cultural relativist terms and respect the multiplicity of cultures within Australia and beyond;

-- demonstrate a sense of the ways in which anthropology constitutes its objects and generates and presents knowledge;
+- demonstrate how anthropology constitutes its objects and generates and presents knowledge;

 - demonstrate and use the following graduate attributes: essay writing skills, discussion skills gained from participation in tutorial/online situations, critical response skills gained from tutorial/online participation, skills in critical reading and theoretically informed writing within set parameters.

 |1.||Introduction to Anthropology||25.00|

 Text and materials required to be purchased or accessed